 More Plant-based Cooking Tips

 With black lentils, you can make salads with these legumes, sweet potatoes, and a Dijon mustard and maple syrup-based dressing.
 Try a burrito bowl or make a wrap.
-And, of course, Middle Easter cuisine and Indian dishes are built for ingredients like black lentils, so let them be the star of your garam masala or dal makhani.
+And, of course, Middle Eastern cuisine and Indian dishes are built for ingredients like black lentils, so let them be the star of your garam masala or dal makhani.

 Recipe